beginning of content

 Stressful thoughts come and go.
 Without being mindful, you may:

 Practising mindfulness may help to keep you in the present.
-Mindfulness helps you to recognise and observe your thoughts and feelings without:
+You can learn to respond more realistically when you:

 Practicing mindfulness can also help you notice warning signs of mental health challenges.
-This way, you can take care of yourself and seek help earlier if needed.
+This way, you can take care of yourself and seek help early.

-Mindfulness can also help manage many mental health conditions, including:
+Mindfulness can help manage many mental health problems, including:

 If you need to talk to someone about your mental health, call Beyond Blue on 1300 22 4636.